sigrid-rose/bit-therapy/docs/custompets.md

 * A unique id
 * A list of Capabilities
 * A list of Animations
-* Other attributes, such as speed
+* Other attributes, such as speed or scale

 All of these need to be defined in a json file, for example: